determined-ai/determined/docs/setup-cluster/deploy-cluster/slurm/install-on-slurm.rst

  Install Determined Master
 ***************************

-After the node has been selected and the :doc:`/setup-cluster/deploy-cluster/slurm/slurm-requirements` have been fulfilled and configured, install and configure the Determined master:
+After the node has been selected and the :ref:`slurm-requirements` have been fulfilled and configured, install and configure the Determined master:

 #.
 Install the on-premises Determined master component (not including the Determined agent) as
    described in :ref:`install-using-linux-packages`.
 Perform the installation and configuration